13/tasmota-scripts/Plugs.md

 ON var2#state!=%var1% DO Power 1 ENDON
 ON Time#Minute=%var11% DO Power 0 ENDON
 ON Time#Minute=%var12% DO Power 1 ENDON
+ON mqtt#connected DO Subscribe LightLux, muh/WStation/data/B327, light_klx ENDON
+ON Event#LightLux<10 DO Power 1 ENDON

 ON Time#Minute|10 DO Backlog event checksunrise=%time%; event checksunset=%time% ENDON